chiaralz1/PR_difficulty/README.md

 Data and analysis of the crowd-based study on concept prerequisite ordering.

 This GitHub repository contains the corpus and linguistic analysis of a crowd-based study on prerequisite concept ordering.
-In the study, we aimed to understand how people order concepts in a variety of domains after reading short concept descriptions showing various text difficulty degrees.
+In the study, we aimed to understand how people order concepts in a variety of domains after reading short concept descriptions showing various degrees of difficulty in text.
 This repository is intended to provide transparency, access to the collected data, and insights gained from our linguistic analysis.

 # Concept Ordering Task